Figures in a Landscape (film): Plot

 They come across the helicopter again in the mountains.
-They come up with a plan for Ansell to distract the helicopter while MacConnachie shoots its gas tank in order to destroy it.
-Ansell goes to distract it, but instead of shooting the gas tank, MacConnachie shoots the observer in the helicopter's passenger seat.
+They make a plan for Ansell to lure the helicopter close while MacConnachie shoots its gas tank in order to destroy it.
+Ansell exposes himself to distract it, but instead of shooting the gas tank, MacConnachie shoots the observer in the helicopter's passenger seat, who falls out.
 Ansell protests, but MacConnachie tells him that he did it to show power over the helicopter and to avoid injuring Ansell in a possible explosion.
 They also find a sub machine gun with the observer's dead body.

 After being pursued by ground troops through a field, they then come across a military compound where the helicopter goes to refuel.
-They try to sneak through, but are caught, and are forced to fight and escape, in the process shooting up the parked helicopter.
+They try to sneak through in the dark, but are spotted and forced to fight and escape, in the process shooting up the parked helicopter.
 They continue travelling across a mountain range afterwards where the ice is melting.

 Eventually, they arrive at a snow peaked mountain, which seems to be what they were searching for the entire trip.
 At the top there is a military post, presumably at the border, and several soldiers who come out to greet them.
 Ansell is overjoyed and runs out to them, though MacConnachie hears a kind of noise from behind him, which is the helicopter.
 Before joining Ansell, he decides to stage a last stand battle between himself and the helicopter.
 Despite shooting it many times, the helicopter fires at MacConnachie, killing him.
 Ansell feels remorse, but eventually returns with the soldiers to the compound.